Air Canada: New branding and fleet

-Proposed acquisition of Transat A.T.
+Attempted acquisition of Transat A.T.

 On 16 May 2019, Air Canada announced it was in exclusive talks to buy Transat A.T., the parent company that owns Air Transat, for CA$520 million.

 On 27 June 2019, Transat A.T. agreed to be purchased by Air Canada for CA$13 per share.
 On 11 August 2019, Air Canada raised the purchase price of Transat A.T. to CA$18 per share.
 The overall value of the deal was now $720 million.
 On 23 August 2019, 95% of Transat A.T. shareholders approved the acquisition by Air Canada on that basis.
 The agreement was revised downwards in October 2020 to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.

 The plan was "expected to face intense scrutiny from the Competition Bureau and other regulatory authorities, including in Europe", according to CBC News.
 While the Government of Canada approved the takeover on 11 February 2021, it was dropped in April 2021 following a failure to secure European Commission approval.

 2020s

 COVID-19 pandemic

 Travel restrictions caused by the COVID-19 pandemic forced Air Canada to heavily restrict service.
 On 18 March 2020, the airline announced it would suspend most of its flights by 31 March.
 Service began to return to normal on 22 May, with flights to more cities being added over the summer.
 In its first quarterly financial report, Air Canada announced it had lost CA$1.05 billion, compared to a profit of CA$345 million in Q1 2019.
 The airline similarly suffered in the third quarter, reporting a loss of CA$685 million.
-It stated capacity in the fourth quarter of the 2020 fiscal year would be 75 percent lower than the previous year.
+It stated capacity in the fourth quarter of the 2020 fiscal year would be 75 per cent lower than the previous year.
 In June 2022, after the provincial governments across the country began lifting pandemic-era restrictions, Air Canada announced it was cancelling over 150 daily flights in the summer due to unprecedented and unexpected pressure in the aviation industry.

 In April 2021, the Government of Canada acquired 6.4% of Air Canada as a part of a $5.9 billion COVID-19 related assistance package, and has not ruled out further investment.
 In 2024, the Government sold its stake in Air Canada, confirming they "...did not intend to be a long-term owner of the shares."

 In September 2022, Air Canada welcomed the Government of Canada's decision to lift remaining COVID-19 restrictions, including requirements for wearing masks on aircraft, testing and quarantine, and the compulsory use of ArriveCAN beginning 1 October 2022 and noted that the measures were not justified by science.